klmallory/Dapper.Accelr8/README.md

 The inspiration for this wrapper for dapper is the idea of a templating system that is more friendly for nLayer and distributed environments than most dapper tools.
 I've given a lot of thought to the repository pattern over the years and decided less is more, leaner is cleaner.
 In addition I wanted something flexible that could be manipulated to generate the SQL I want without generating the sql manually.
 I still think it's bad practice to try to embed SQL functionality into a domain, and conversely to pass SQL directly across application layer boundaries.
 So a simple flexible query syntax was constructed for this purpose.
 Eventually I would like to support LINQ querying directly on the repository, but that will require more time than I have now to invest in it.

+Currently I only support SQL Server 2008, 2012 and above.
+Technically I can't see any reason why it wouldn't work in SQL Server 2005, please let me know if you find issues with any version.

 ## How to install

 For single project data access layer run this command using the nuget command line tool in your data access project: